smarcsoft/PortfolioManager/README.md

 ## Should do
 - Setup the daily update process with a report being emailed daily
+- Purge old exchange load IDs (with ticker loads) from the database and setup automated cleanup job

 ## Possible improvements
 - Avoid API calls if we are trying to update data which is already loaded in the database